Submitty/submitty.github.io/_docs/developer/GSOC2018_TusharGurjar.md

 3. 	**Implemented Team Export & Import Feature from one gradeable to other**

 	This feature help instructor transport the teams from one gradeable to another.
-This can be used in cases where instructor wants same teams accross many gradeables in course.
+This can be used in cases where instructor wants same teams across many gradeables in course.

 	**Link to commits (merged)-**